-AMENDMENT AND TERMINATION OF THE PLAN.
+Amendment and Termination of the Plan.
 The Board may amend, alter, suspend or terminate the Plan, or any part thereof, at any time and for any reason.
-However, the Company shall obtain shareholder approval for any amendment to the Plan to the extent necessary to comply with Rule 16b-3 Section 162(m) of the Code and Section 422 of the Code, or any similar rule or statute.
-No such action by the Board or shareholders may alter or impair any option or stock purchase right previously granted under the Plan without the consent of the optionee.
-Unless terminated earlier, the Plan shall terminate ten years from the date of its approval by the shareholders or the Board of the Company, whichever is earlier.
+However, the Company shall obtain stockholder approval for any amendment to the Plan to the extent necessary to comply with applicable laws, rules and regulations.
+No such action by the Board or stockholders may alter or impair any option or stock purchase right previously granted under the Plan without the consent of the optionee.
+Unless terminated earlier, the Plan shall terminate ten years from the date of its approval by the stockholders or the Board of the Company, whichever is earlier.